openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/demo.rst

                          --load-weights outputs/weights.pth --loop --fit-to-size 800 600

-5. To save inferenced results with predictions on it, we can specify the folder path, using ``--save-results-to``.
+5. To save inferenced results with predictions on it, we can specify the folder path, using ``--output``.
 It works for images, videos and image folders.
 To prevent issues, do not specify it together with a ``--loop`` parameter.

 .. code-block::

     (demo) ...$ otx demo --input docs/utils/images/wgisd_dataset_sample.jpg \
                          --load-weights outputs/weights.pth \
-                         --save-results-to resulted_images
+                         --output resulted_images

 6. If we want to show inference speed right on images, we can run the following line: